Wedrix/watchtower/README.md

 }

 input ProductsQueryOrderingClosestParam {
-    rank: Int! # This parmeter is required for all orderings
+    rank: Int! # This parameter is required for all orderings
-    params: ProductsQueryOrderingClosestParamsParam! # This optional for parameterized orderings }
+    params: ProductsQueryOrderingClosestParamsParam! # This is optional for parameterized orderings }

 input ProductsQueryOrderingClosestParamsParam {